 Custom Pages with Homepage Widgets Support

 You need a blog or a journal?
 That’s easy!
-Page Templates, just like your homepage, support homepage widgets, so you can add a slider, an ad or any other widget in just two clicks, without even touching the code.
+Page Templates, just like your homepage, support homepage widgets, so you can add a slider, or any other widget in just two clicks, without even touching the code.

-Outspoken supports standard post types: Video, Gallery, Image & Audio.
+Outspoken supports standard post formats: Video, Gallery, Image & Audio.
 We made two types of post type display: large (full width) & small, so now you can easily adjust the focus on your information.

 Outspoken supports all your favorite WordPress.com features, including: